Toulouse Capitole University

-Toulouse Capitole University (Université Toulouse Capitole, /fr/; Universitat Capitol de Tolosa) is a public university in Toulouse, France.
+Toulouse Capitole University, (Note: (Université Toulouse Capitole, /fr/; Universitat Capitol de Tolosa)) also known as Toulouse 1, is a public university in Toulouse, France.
 It is one of the three universities of the city of Toulouse, in southwestern France.
 The university, presided by Hugues Kenfack, focuses on social sciences, law, political science, economics and administration.
-An active member of the federal University of Toulouse, it became an experimental public institution on January 1, 2023.
+On January 1, 2023, the University Capitole University became an experimental public institution, regrouping the "component institutions" of the Toulouse School of Economics and the Sciences Po Toulouse, the "components" Toulouse School of Law, the Toulouse School of Management, the University Institutes of Technology (IUT) of Rodez, the Faculty of Computer Science (Informatique), and the Faculty of Administration and Communication.

 History

-Toulouse Capitole University is one of the several so-called 'successor' institutions of the University of Toulouse, which was the second university created in France in 1229 after the Sorbonne was founded (around the year 1200).
-The university originally included four faculties: theology, canon law, civil law and Arts (grammar).
+Toulouse Capitole University is one of the several so-called 'successor' institutions of the Université_de_Toulouse_(1229-1969), which was the second university created in France in 1229 after the Sorbonne was founded (around the year 1200).
+The university originally included four faculties: theology, canon law, civil law and arts (grammar).
 The medical school was created in 1257.
-The University was closed in 1793 as the French Revolution abolished royal universities.
+The university was closed in 1793 as the French Revolution abolished royal universities.

 At the end of the Second Empire, the first four faculties co-existed, but the most important was the law school, which contained three-quarters of the students and the most renowned teachers.
 However, the Faculties of Toulouse suffered due to underfunding of French higher education in the provinces.
 At the same time, freedom of higher education was proclaimed in France, leading to the founding in 1877 of the Catholic University of Toulouse, a private not-for-profit institution recognised as being in the public interest.
 In the 1880s Luis Liard and Ernest Lavisse gave enough autonomy to the faculties so the municipality could help those State Faculties, which were named the University of Toulouse in 1896.

-In 1902, Marguerite Dilhan, first woman to practice law and to plead before a criminal court in France, obtained her diploma in Law.

 Yet the Edgar Faure acts divided the University of Toulouse into three establishments: